Crombie (clothing)

+Crombie 1805 Ltd., formerly known as J&J Crombie Ltd., are the owners of the globally clothing and accessories brand Crombie brand.
+The brand has been worn by Royalty, Presidents and politicians, as well as celebrities such as Cary Grant, Vincent Cassel and Brian Cox.
+They are known for luxury coats, the Crombie name and the brand being so well known that the word is included in The Oxford English Dictionary: "Crombie -used to designate a type of Overcoat, Jacket etc made by J&J Crombie Ltd".

-Crombie 1805 Ltd., formerly known as J&J Crombie Ltd., is a Scottish fashion company, producing high-end clothing and accessories under the Crombie brand name.
-Crombie is most famous for its luxury coats; so much so that the word 'Crombie' is sometimes used by other companies to refer to their own coats produced in the style of Crombie's most famous three-quarter length (usually wool) overcoats, although the Crombie company has been known to take legal action to prevent this trademark word from being used generically.
+'Crombie' is sometimes used by other companies to refer to their own coats produced in the style of Crombie's most famous three-quarter length (usually wool) overcoats, although the Crombie company are known to take legal action to prevent this trademark word from being used generically.